 Board of Directors Meeting

 November 30, 2021

+DRAFT Not Approved for circulation

+until reviewed by the General Manager

 REGULAR MEETING

 The regular meeting for November 2021 of the Moreland Courts Condominium Association Board of Directors was held remotely via Zoom on Tuesday, November 30, 2021.
 In attendance were President John Beeker, Vice President Archie Green, Treasurer Jim Collins, Secretary Jessica Schreiber and Directors Kathleen Hickman, Benoy Joseph, Chris Malstead.
 Management was represented by General Manager Paul Stroud, Jr, Controller Mildred Brooks and Administrator Assistant Tiara Smith.

-Also in attendance were owners Sara Wotman, Judith Richards and ????
+Also in attendance were owners Pat Brownell, Terry Hamilton Brown, Sara Wotman, Judith Richards and (do you remember the person—an older gentlemen with tortoise shell glasses, round face, balding, maybe a new MC resident????)

 President Beeker determined that a quorum was present and called the meeting to order at 7:00 pm.

 Owners’ concerns.
-As there were no owners comments, President Beeker moved to the next item on the agenda.
+As there were no owner comments, President Beeker moved to the next item on the agenda.

 Approval of Board Minutes.
-The October 26, 2021, Board minutes has been distributed to the board in advance e of the meeting.
-On motion of Jim Collins the September minutes were approved unanimously.
+The October 26, 2021, Board minutes has been distributed to the board in advance of the meeting.
+On motion of Jim Collins, seconded by Kathleen Hickman, the September minutes were approved unanimously.
+The Minutes of the November 19, 2021 joint meeting of the Board and Budget and Finance Committee had also been distributed to board members in advance and were approved unanimously on motion of Benoy Joseph, seconded by Chris Malstead.

 Real Estate Listings and Units Sales.
 Paul Stroud reported that there have been no unit transfers since the September Board Meeting.
-Currently there are four units for sale, one of which is by owner, one is under contract and expected to close December 1st.
+Currently there are four units for sale, one of which is by owner, one is under contract and other expected to close on December 1, 2021.

 General Manager’s Report.

 2022 Budget.
-Planning for 2022 started in September by the Budget & Finance Committee.
-The budget has been present to the Budget Committee.
-The Facilities and Landmark Committee are looking into 2022 with the intention of continuing capital spending oriented toward further enhancing the physical details of the facilities.
+Budget planning for 2022 started in September by the Budget & Finance Committee.
+The budget has been presented to the Budget Committee.
+The Facilities and Landmark Committee is looking into 2022 with the intention of continuing capital spending oriented toward further enhancing the physical details of the facilities.

 Reserve Study.
-The Reserve Budget is being finalized by our resolve consultant, Criterium Engineers.
+The Reserve Budget is being finalized by our reserve consultant Criterium Engineers.

 Window Progress.
-Out of 7 outstanding units one unit has undertaken restoration of their windows since October, one resident is planning replacement in early 2022 and no others have presented plans or responded to requests for their plans.
-There is a fee of $20/month per window for not following window policy.
+Out of seven outstanding units not in compliance, one unit owner has undertaken restoration of their windows since October, one unit owner is planning replacement in early 2022, and no other unit owners have presented plans or responded to requests for their plans.
+A penalty fee of $20/month per window is currently assessed on noncompliant unit owners.

 Marketing Committee.
-The Marketing Committee is planning to recognize the upcoming hundredth anniversary of the Moreland Courts buildings with a series of events including a gala and some smaller events.
-Lin Emmons and other residents have complied a lot of the history and is planning to create a published account of this history
+The Marketing Committee is planning to recognize the upcoming hundredth anniversary of Moreland Courts with a series of events, including a gala dinner and some smaller events.
+Lin Emmons and other residents have complied a the history of Moreland Courts with plans to self- publish a history of Moreland Courts to coincide with our centennial.

 Delinquent Suites.
-One serious delinquency which is in foreclosure.
-The foreclosure case is proceeding, and the unit owner is working with a lender to fund paying off arrears through a 1st mortgage.
-Two other residents are above acceptable limits for arrears but have advised that they will become current.
+One serious delinquency is in foreclosure.
+The foreclosure case is proceeding, while the unit owner works with a lender to pay off arrears through a 1st mortgage.
+Two other residents are above the acceptable limits for arrears but have advised management that they intend to become current.

 Capitol Repairs.
-Up to October 2021 $139,744/$200,000 has been expended on Annual Capital repairs.
+As of October 2021, $139,744 of $200,000 has been expended on Annual Capital repairs.
 Completion of the Security Office, employee break room and board room are still planned for completion in 2021.
 Additional back hall work will be done by contractors.
-Masonry repair work has been completed for 2021 season.
-Two projects remain (backline wall top repairs and an area of the 13801 building in the rear.
+Masonry repair work has been completed for 2021.
+Two projects remain to be completed: (1) the backline wall top repairs and (2) the rear area of the 13801 building.